bryanjwong/Napkn/README.md

 ![](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/910/346/datas/gallery.jpg)

-We also created a [simple website](https://bryanjwong.github.io/Napkn/) using HTML, CSS, and Javascript to display table occupancy to users. `app.js` pulls information from Firebase and `index.html` uses HTML and CSS to display it.
-The website pulls information from Firebase and displays it in an easy-to-understand format.
+We also created a [simple website](https://bryanjwong.github.io/Napkn/) using HTML, CSS, and Javascript to display table occupancy to users. `app.js` pulls information from Firebase and `index.html` uses HTML and CSS to display it in an easy-to-understand format.
 In the future, we would like to add user-end functionality, such as reserving tables.

 ## Improvements
 In order to improve the Napkn experience, there are several designs and optimizations we could explore.
 From a hardware perspective, designing a PCB would allow for a much better form factor.
 We could also improve the durability and materials used for the exterior.
 On the software side, implementing a table map on the website could allow users to know exactly which tables are open.
 Given more Napkn modules, we would like to implement a server-side algorithm that automatically senses dining/study hall traffic and updates our database's dynamic values for checkin duration and number of tables allowed.